 David Coen is Professor of Public Policy, Head of the Department of Political Science, and Director of the School of Public Policy at University College London.

 Prior to joining UCL he held appointments at the London Business School and Max Planck Institute in Cologne.
 His PhD on business lobbying in the EU was awarded a distinction at the European University Institute in Florence.
 In 2008/09 he held Fulbright Distinguished Scholarship at the Kennedy School of Government at Harvard University and in the past he has held visiting fellowships at the Centre for European Studies Harvard, Boston University, Nuffield College Oxford University, and Max Planck Institute, Bonn.

 He is currently a member of the board of European Centre for Public Affairs and a member of the editorial boards of Business Strategy Review, Journal of Business and Politics, Journal of European Public Policy, Cambridge University Book Series on Business and Policy.
 In the past he has been chair of the International Political Studies Association (IPSA) Research Committee on Business and Government, Chair of the London Public Policy Group, and chair of the Public Policy and Development Research Committee of the Society for the Advancement of Socio-Economics (SASE).
 He has held grants from Anglo-German Foundation, British Academy, European Union, UCL Research Challanges, and Fulbright Foundation.

-He is a member of EPACA Professional Practices Panel
+As of 2021, Amarylli is a member of EPACA’s Professional Practices Panel.

 Biography - Lisette Tiddens